metroite/datapacks/README.md

 Its easy.

-Move the datapack(s) you wish to use inside your "datapacks" folder of your wished save file found in .minecraft\saves.
+Move the datapack(s) you wish to use inside your "datapacks" folder of your save file found in `.minecraft\saves`.

 ```
 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks
 ```

-Now just load your save file in your Minecraft client and execute the following command:
+Now just join the world you put the datapacks in and execute the following command:

 ```
 /datapack enable <name of the added datapack>
 ```
+A "loaded"-text should appear, assuring you that its up and running.

-Have fun trying out the new stuff you've added!
+Have fun trying out the new stuff you have added!

 ## Version